Predict Effects of Alzheimer’s Variants Using ATAC Models#

 )

-We can visualize the attribution scores for the center of the sequence, highlighting the bases near the variant.
+We can visualize the attribution scores for the sequence, highlighting the mutated base.
 Here, we visualize the attributions for the central 100 bp of the 200 bp sequence.

 import grelu.visualize